sentialabs/vermilion/README.md

 The general idea here is that you *somehow* obtain data from whatever source is relevant for your project, and then pass it on to the NumberRenderer in the form of a Map filled with Numbers.
 Obviously whoever is responsible for adding embedded expressions to the content must know what kind of data may appear in the Map as a result of the various extraneous shenanigans, and more precisely he or she should know what names to use for the variables (and what the values for these names mean.

 There is a little bit of practical support I can offer: when the data is returned by the service as a JSON object, you could walk this object recursively and place any attribute value in the Map, perhaps using a path-like approach where you concatenate the names of the parent object to the child attribute with a dot in between.
 This is what happens in ```JsonDataSource``` which I included as an example.

-Of course you would be left with figuring out what to do with arrays (hint: allow variable names to have square brackets with numbers inside them, and add all elements of the array separately with an approriate counter in their name) and what to do with values that are not numbers (hint: ignore these for the time being.
+Note that the example deals with arrays by encoding the item index in the variable name in a  way that is currently not accounted for by the lexer rules.
+Again, I want to keep things simple so I provide a suggestion of things could work but then I don't clutter up the beautiful clean and simple language definitions in order to make the suggestion actually work.

 Another approach which is useful when you have to query a service specifically for some value or other by name: before rendering, scan the input and collect the names of all variables used.
 Then submit this list of names to your external service and digest the result into the aforementioned Map for the renderer.
-In fact I have added ```NumberVariableScanner.java``` to the package as an illustration of how to do this.
+In fact I have added ```NumberVariableScanner``` to the package as an illustration of how to do this.

 ## Dealing with errors
 What happens when an expression entered by a content creator does not comply with the syntax rules that you have concocted for your scrirpting language?
 By default, not much.
 The antlr tool just sort of tries to make the best of it and the result is that we may or may not see some output for the bad expression.